giulianonetto/rstudio/README.md

 # rstudio
-Docker for Rstudio + useful packages
+Docker for Rstudio + useful packages (for me, at least).